Apples to Apples: Game versions

 Four expansion sets were available, adding 72 extra green apple cards and 216 additional red apple cards each.
 In 2002, Expansion Set 3 won the Origins Award for Best Card Game Expansion or Supplement of 2001.
 As of 2005[update], the original set and its expansions have been retired and replaced by a Party Box with the combined contents of the basic set and its first two expansions, and Party Box Expansion 1 set with the combined contents of the third and fourth expansions, and a Party Box Expansion 2, which contains new cards.
 Apples to Apples Junior, for ages nine and up, Apples to Apples Kids, for ages seven and up, and a variety of themed editions were also developed.
 Mattel has continued to update card sets and packaging and add themed editions.

+Apples to Apples enthusiasts have also made many variants to the game.
+These include:

+Instead of trying to find the "best" match, players try to pick the card that is the exact opposite (or a sarcastic one), and the winner is the worst.

+Switching the cards.
+Instead of having a green question card and a hand of reds, players have a red question card and a hand of greens.

+Mixing in a random red card into the choice of red cards.
+If it wins, it goes to nobody.

 Reception

 In 2019, Apples to Apples was inducted into the Origins Award Hall of Fame.